azaj01/doit-releases/README.md

 ---

-## About this repository

-This is the **public release repository** for DOIT.
-It hosts only the Windows installer artifact (`doit.exe`); the application source is maintained in a separate private repository.
-Each release is tagged `v<version>` and the latest stable build is always available at `releases/latest/download/doit.exe`.

 ## License

 Binary releases distributed here are subject to the DOIT license.
-DOIT is a client for the OpenClaw gateway.